Parth-Agarwal216/encode/README.md

 2. Additionally, we request survey participants to provide their email addresses, enabling us to ensure that only one survey response can be submitted from a given email within a predetermined timeframe.

-3. We also apply AI techniques to figure out if the review contains any actionable insights or not.
+3. We also use LLMs to figure out if the review contains any actionable insights or not.
 This helps us filter out the spam surveys.

 ### 4. Build a robust system to protect customer information.
 Guarantee the confidentiality and privacy of users while collecting valuable feedback.